Wat Phra Kaew: Phra Sawet Kudakhan Wihan Yot

 Phra Sawet Kudakhan Wihan Yot contains many important Buddha images.

 The Phra Sawet Kudakhan Wihan Yot (พระเศวตกุฏาคารวิหารยอด) or the Wihan Yot extends northwards from the terrace.
 The building, a vihara, serves as a Buddha image hall, and was first built by Rama III to house many important Buddha images.
 The building has a cruciform plan and is topped in the middle of the roof with a tall spire in the form of a crown.
 The spire is decorated with coloured porcelain in floral designs.
 The top of the window arches display the royal cypher of Rama V under a crown; this indicates that vihara was restored by the King.
-Bronze figures of Tantima birds—birds with a human torso and Garuda head—guard the entrances on the west and east sides.
+Bronze figures of Tantima birds, which have a human torso and a Garuda head, guard the entrances on the west and east sides.
 The doors of the vihara feature mother-of-pearl inlay and were taken from Wat Pa Mok in Ang Thong Province.